[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 Ans – c)

-If a partner withdraws an equal amount at end of each quarter, then _________ are to be considered for interest on total drawings.
+If a partner withdraws an equal amount at the end of each quarter, then _________ are to be considered for interest on total drawings.

 a) 5.5 months